maarten-pennings/6502/3eeprom/README.md

 ### Software improvements

 The software improvements are also small
- - Includes support for 74HC595 (but the 74164 still works)
+ - Includes support for 74HC595 (but the 74164 still works).
- - Arduino eeprom programmer now polls the EEPROM for write to complete, instead of having a "long" time-out
+ - Arduino EEPROM Programmer now polls the EEPROM for write to complete, instead of having a "long" time-out.
- - The `verify` command now prints the programming time
+ - The `verify` command now prints the write/programming time.
  - Added power-on LED animation, so that the user can see when the Nano is booted.

 The first point was surprisingly hard.